saref/multilevel-balance/README.md

 2. Aref, S., Mason, A. J., and Wilson, M. C., Computing the line index of balance using integer programming optimisation.
 In Optimization Problems in Graph Theory, B. Goldengorin, Ed.
 Springer, 2018, pp. 65-84. url: https://doi.org/10.1007/978-3-319-94830-0_3

 3. Aref, S., and Neal, Z., Detecting Coalitions by Optimally Partitioning Signed Networks of Political Collaboration.
-Scientific Reports (2020). url: http://arxiv.org/pdf/1906.01696.
+Scientific Reports (2020). url: https://www.nature.com/articles/s41598-020-58471-z.

 Related datasets:

-Aref, S., Signed networks from sociology and political science, systems biology, international relations, finance, and computational chemistry.
-Figshare research data repository (2017). http://doi.org/10.6084/m9.figshare.5700832.v2.

-Neal, Z., A Sign of the Times.
-Figshare research data repository (2019). http://doi.org/10.6084/m9.figshare.8096429.v1.
+(Dataset is under embargo)

 The following steps outline the process for installing the required software on your computer to be able to run the code: